Reverend James Thomas Houssemayne Du Boulay1

 Lt.-Col. Charles Christopher Johnson was born on 29 October 1789.2 He was the son of Sir John Johnson, 2nd Bt. and Mary Watts.1,3 He married Susan Colpoys, daughter of Admiral Sir Edward Colpoys, on 8 January 1818.2 He died on 30 September 1854 at age 64.2

-He gained the rank of Lieutenant-Colonel in the service of the 9th Lancers.1 He was decorated with the award of the Knight, Order of the Lion and Sun of Persia (2nd class).2 He was Seigneur of Argenteuil, Quebec.1 He was Quarternaster-General of the Ireland.2
+He gained the rank of Lieutenant-Colonel in the 9th Lancers.1 He was awarded the Knight, Order of the Lion and Sun of Persia 2nd class.2 He was Seigneur of Argenteuil, Quebec.1 He was Quarternaster-General of the Ireland.2

 Children of Lt.-Col. Charles Christopher Johnson and Susan Colpoys